paapaabdullahm/node/README.md

 yarn() { docker run --rm -it -v "$(pwd)":/src pam79/node yarn "$@"; }
 ```

-> Don't forget to source your file after every change: `source .zshrc` or `source .bashrc`
+> Don't forget to source your file for changes to reflect:

+`source .zshrc` or `source .bashrc`

 #### Docker Compose